awake95/awake-select-plugin/README.md

 **USAGE**

-Add script and css from dist folder.
+Add script and css from dist folder to your .html/.php file.
 Awake-select.js before your main script file.